CodeMaster7000/Charts/README.md

 # Charts
-A selection of charts coded in JavaScript.
+A selection of charts coded in HTML.